 Assembly files can be encrypted.
+You must be a member of the EncryptBusinessRules security role group.
 You must be a member of the EncryptBusinessRules security role.
-Within workspaces assemblies, you can create rules using either C# or Visual Basic.
-Right-click on the file name and select Encrypt.
+Within workspaces assemblies, you can create rules using either C# or VB.Net.
+Right-click on the file name and select Encrypt File.
 You will see the Encrypt File dialog box asking you to create a password using the same legacy rules.
-You can also decrypt files using the same method.
+You can also decrypt files by right-clicking on the encrypted file, selecting Decrypt File, and then entering the previously created password.